Dositheos (Samaritan): Arabic sources

 In Egypt the Arabic writers may have become acquainted with the Dositheans, though some may have survived also in Syria and Palestine, as is evident from the rabbinical sources.
 Al-Masudi, of the tenth century, says that the Samaritans were divided into two sects, that of the Kushan, or ordinary Samaritans (="Kuthim"), and that of the Dostan (Dositheans; compare Δοσθήν).
 Al-Shahrastani calls them "Kusaniyyah" and "Dusitaniyyah."
 Abu al-Fatḥ says of the Dostan, the Samaritan Dositheans, that they abolished the festivals instituted by the Mosaic law, as well as the astronomical tables, counting thirty days in every month, without variation.
 It reminds one of the Sadducees, and is a further proof that the Dositheans were their spiritual descendants.
-The statement that the festivals were abolished, probably means that the Dositheans celebrated them on other days than the Jews; but as, according to a trustworthy statement of Epiphanius, the Dositheans celebrated the festivals together with the Pharisaic Jews, an approximation may well be assumed toward the Karaites, a sect with which the Samaritans had much in common in later times.
-The determination of the months by means of the testimony of witnesses may also have been a Karaite custom although that practise may go back to a time before the opposite view of the Pharisees existed.
+The statement that the festivals were abolished, probably means that the Dositheans celebrated them on other days than the Jews; but as, according to a statement of Epiphanius, the Dositheans celebrated the festivals together with the Rabbinic Jews, an approximation may well be assumed toward the Karaites, a sect with which the Samaritans had much in common in later times.
+The determination of the months by means of the testimony of witnesses may also have been a Karaite custom although that practice may go back to a time before the opposite view existed.

 Under the Abbasid khalifs the Samaritans persecuted the Dositheans, although they themselves had to suffer much.
 Under Ibrahim (218–227 of the Hijrah) the synagogue of the Samaritans and Dositheans at Nablus was burned by heretics, but it was subsequently rebuilt.
 Yusuf ibn Dasi, governor of Palestine, entirely forbade the worship of the Dositheans; and the sect may in consequence have been absorbed by the Samaritans.

+The Samaritan Continuatio to the Chronicle of Abu'l-Fath sheds more light on Samaritans' relations with Dositheans during the Abbasid period.
+In the 840s rebellion of Abu Harb, Asasbi, Samaritan community leader (referred to as "King of Israel" in the Continuatio), banned Dositheans during a ceremony on Mount Gerizim, where the Samaritans pledged not to drink or marry Dositheans.
+During Caliph al-Mutawakkil's reign (847-861), Samaritans restricted Dositheans from praying with them due to Torah reading controversy.
+When the prominent Samaritan Yosef Iban Adhasi died, the Dositheans caused disturbance, possibly even expressing joy at the news.
+The Samaritan rais then decided that no one would give or take anything from them, and nobody would eat or drink with them either.